Who says Macs don’t get viruses?

 Antivirus software is capable of detecting and removing malware.
 Of course, with antivirus software, the same principle applies: download antivirus apps only from reputable vendors.

-For example, Antivirus One on the Mac App Store is a trustworthy software application that prevents malware from infecting macOS computers.
+For example, Trend Micro Antivirus for Mac on the Mac App Store is a trustworthy software application that prevents malware from infecting macOS computers.
 Trend Micro’s Antivirus One and spyware active-monitoring laboratory is the largest of its kind in the world and it is equipped with advanced malware patterns for detection and removal of threats.

 This software also prevents Mac users from browsing phishing websites to guarantee their information security with the help of the Web Threat Protection extension for your web browser.

 Security consciousness is much more important than preventive measures.
-Hence, we strongly recommend every Mac user to scan your Mac with Antivirus One to keep your Mac safe from security threats.
+Hence, we strongly recommend every Mac user to scan your Mac with Trend Micro Antivirus for Mac to keep your Mac safe from security threats.